mpaleo/arconet/readme.md

 * Store quick data for each device
 * Store data sets for each device
 * Store shared data across device
+* Queues
 * ...

+## Deploy
+You can deploy Arconet in any web server that support Laravel
+If you want to test and develop, use [Vagrant](http://www.vagrantup.com/) with the Laravel's Homestead box, for more information, check the [docs](http://laravel.com/docs/4.2/homestead)

 ### Contributing to Arconet
 Expose any constructive idea and lets work